thiagokokada/blog/2024-08-05/01-my-favorite-device-is-a-chromebook.md

 example, I did most of the code that [powers this blog](/2024-07-29/01-quick-bits-why-you-should-automate-everything.md) using this Chromebook.
-If I need more power, I can use the [Tailscale app for Android](https://tailscale.com/kb/1267/install-chromebook) to connect to any my hosts via SSH.
-Yes, Tailscale app works even in Crostini, sadly without MagicDNS, so you need to use the internal Tailscale IPs instead.
+If I need more power, I can use the [Tailscale app for Android](https://tailscale.com/kb/1267/install-chromebook) to connect to any other of my hosts via SSH.
+Yes, the Tailscale app works even in Crostini, sadly without MagicDNS, so you need to use the internal Tailscale IPs instead.

-Until Google decides to give us a proper VM in Android or release a hybrid Chromebook device with better specs, this small Chromebook will probably stay as my travel companion, and one of my favorite devices.
+Until Google decides to give us a proper VM in Android or release a hybrid Chromebook device with better specs, this small Chromebook will probably stay as my travel companion, and is one of my favorite devices.